Northwest Passage: The Legendary Arctic Sea Route

 Day 2: Fly to Nuuk, Greenland and Embark

 In the morning after breakfast, guests and their luggage will be transferred to the airport for their charter flight to the Greenlandic capital of Nuuk.
 This picturesque city of 17,000 is situated on a fjord with the Sermitsiaq mountain in the background.
-Upon arrival, guests will be transferred to their ship.
+Depending on the f inal timing of our charter flights, we may have an opportunity to explore Nuuk upon arrival in Greenland, or may transfer directly to your ship.

-Day 16: Disembark in Resolute, Canada and Fly to Calgary
+Day 16: Disembark in Kangerlussuaq & Fly to Calgary

 Day 17: Depart Calgary